dragonflydb/documentation/docs/command-reference/sorted-sets/zunionstore.md

 - `destination`: The key where the resulting sorted set will be stored.
 - `numkeys`: The number of input sorted sets to consider for the union.
 - `key`: The key(s) of the sorted sets to union.
-- `WEIGHTS` (optional): A list of weights to multiply each sorted set’s score before performing the union.
+- `WEIGHTS` (optional): A list of weights to multiply each sorted set's score before performing the union.
   If not provided, all weights default to `1`.
 - `AGGREGATE` (optional): This defines how the resulting scores are computed when the same element appears in multiple sets.
   Options are `SUM` (default), `MIN`, or `MAX`.